Arcane Renaissance: Terra Rynn

 For most individuals, they may only see a magic employed when they take a trip to the city.
 Despite the support of tinkers repairing farming tools, priests able to tend to minor wounds, and the occasional druid able to bless the harvest, much of the labor in daily life goes on without the need of magic.
 Magic is not prevalent enough to be available to every citizen at the same time, so most have had to develop the means to do without.
 It’s considered a rare treat to get a magewrought tool, or a blessing to have a sickly loved one tened to by a sanctioned priest.

 There is some superstition about some sorts of magic used versus others, these beliefs manifesting usually in more isolated communities.
 Its rare to find anyone who genuinely denies the power of mages, but more common to find someone who questions its use.
-As far as legal protections, the occasional use of magic usually isn’t grounds for hostility, but the use of magic for commerce is either regulated to protect the populace from charlatans, or else controlled by the forces in power, in order to curb threats to their monopoly.
+As far as legal protections, the occasional use of magic usually isn’t grounds for hostility, but the use of magic for commerce, politics, and combat is either regulated to protect the populace, or else controlled by the forces in power, in order to curb threats to their monopoly.